 How Much Does a Single Panel Cost?

 Cost is per watt.
-Most solar panels cost between $1 and $3 per watt.
+Most solar panels cost around $3.28 (CAD 4.24) per watt.
 The output of an average solar panel ranges from 150W to 350W.

 Types of Solar Panels

-There are three different types of solar panels most homeowners can choose from, each with their own advantages and drawbacks:
+There are three different types of solar panels most homeowners can choose from, each with its own advantages and drawbacks: